 Recipe: A table for two

 Another staple at Chinese New Year is the traditional peanut cookie.
 Peanuts are popular during this time because they symbolise longevity to the Chinese.
-The bite-sized pastry is soft, crumbly and savory.
+The bite-sized pastry is soft, crumbly and savoury.
 We have to go easy on these however yummy they are as they are sore throat-inducing at the same time.

 Recipe: Nyonya Food & Recipes

-My most favorite snack may well be the simplest of them all — the Kuih Bangkit.
+My most favourite snack may well be the simplest of them all – the Kuih Bangkit.
 This is made with tapioca flour, coconut milk and scented with pandan leaves.
 The best ones have a light and melt-in-the-mouth texture.

 Of course, a nice, steaming hot steamboat meal is to be enjoyed at the family reunion dinner, too.
 Snowy partakes with a whole fish all to himself!